ietf-rats/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 # Scope of the Document
-When Multiple Verifiers are required for Appraisal, then it is important to standardize the topology of the Verifiers and also information or messages exchanged between each of the Verifiers in the eco-system.
+When Multiple Verifiers are required for Appraisal, then it is important to standardize the topology of the Verifiers and also information or messages exchanged between each of the Verifier in the eco-system.

 This enables inter-operatibility among different Verifiers owned by different Verifier Owners.
 This document focuses on topological patterns and standards based information exchange and message flows